zakyabdurrahman/phiraka-test/README.md

 node seeders/seeder.js
 node app.js
 ```
+#### Client Setup
 Then go to client folder in soal-2, and run the following commands:
 ```bash
 npm i
 npm run dev
 ```
-click the link displayed on your terminal
+click the link displayed on your terminal.
+#### Important Note
+When you try to login and it said captcha failed even though the account credentials are correct and recaptcha is checked, try to refresh so you can get a new capthca